oroinc/documentation/backend/entities-data-management/search/configuration.rst

 Entity Configuration
 --------------------

-After insert, update or delete entity records, the search index must be updated.
+After inserting, updating, or deleting entity records, the search index must be updated.
 The search index consists of data from entities by mapping parameters.
 Entity search configuration maps fields to the virtual search fields in the search index.

-Entity search configuration can be stored in main ``config.yml`` file (in ``oro_search`` config section) or in ``search.yml`` files in the config directory of the bundle.
+Entity search configuration can be stored in the main ``config.yml`` file (in ``oro_search`` config section) or in the ``search.yml`` files in the config directory of the bundle.

-Configuration is an array that contains info about the bundle name, entity name and the array of fields.
-Fields array contains the array of field name and field type.
+Configuration is an array that contains info about the bundle name, entity name, and the array of fields.
+Fields array contains the array of field names and field types.
 Data from all text fields will be stored in the **all\_text** virtual field.
-Additionally, all the fields will be stored in the ``fieldName`` virtual fields, if the ``target_fields`` parameter is not set.
+Additionally, all the fields will be stored in the ``fieldName`` virtual fields if the ``target_fields`` parameter is not set.

 Example: